We sell saffron for a limited time with a special discount Contact Us

 Saffron is commercially available in 2 forms: stigma and powder.
-The stigma is sold in specialized spice stores but powder can be found in large supermarkets.
+The stigma is sold in specialized spice stores but the powder can be found in large supermarkets.
 Try buying whole dry stigmas instead of powdered form, as it is often easy to fake saffron in powder form.
-Choose a well-sealed container with an authentic brand name, with date of packaging and expiration clearly printed.
+Choose a well-sealed container with an authentic brand name, with the date of packaging and expiration clearly printed.

 The fresh spice has a bright red color and when rubbed between two fingers, a very pleasant aroma is released and a golden yellow stain remains on the skin.
-Look for 2 to 4 cm long strands and avoid low quality products with grayish streaks or light spots.
+Look for 2 to 4 cm long strands and avoid low-quality products with grayish streaks or light spots.

-Zaafaran is often faked with turmeric, calendula flowers, safflower and even cotton threads.
-It is even possible that ingredients such as starch, soda, salt, gypsum and ground red pepper are mixed with low-quality cheap ground Saffron!
+Zaafaran is often faked with turmeric, calendula flowers, safflower, and even cotton threads.
+It is even possible that ingredients such as starch, soda, salt, gypsum, and ground red pepper are mixed with low-quality cheap ground Saffron!

 One pinch of freshly ground Zaafaran is enough to enhance the flavor and color of any dish.
 It is a fairly versatile spice that can be used in both savory and sweet recipes.

-Although whole threads can be added directly to the dishes but it is a better idea to crush them with a pestle & mortar and then soak them in small amount of warm water to get the best results.
+Although whole threads can be added directly to the dishes it is a better idea to crush them with a pestle & mortar and then soak them in a small amount of warm water to get the best results.

 There are many ways to use Saffron in the kitchen: